Do you need an agent? Are they worth it?

 How To Find An Agent With Ease And Happiness

+If you want to know how to find a literary agent for children’s books, then AgentMatch is perfect for you; in one easy search you’ll be able to find all the UK and US agents who accept children’s books.
 If you want to find, let’s say “A relatively new literary agent, who is actively seeking new clients, and is open to SF/fantasy submissions” then you can perform that search in approximately 15 seconds.
 Or maybe just 7 seconds if your fingers move fast.

 Then when you want to learn more about any given agent, you just dive into their individual profile, where one of our native English-speaking graduate researchers (most of whom have BAs / MAs in English or Creative Writing) has put together a detailed profile, along with a ton of specific data about that agent.